UNFmontreal/Dcm2Bids/docs/4-advance.md

 ## caseSensitive

-default: `"caseSensitive": "false"`
+default: `"caseSensitive": "true"`

-If true, comparaisons between strings/list will be case sensitive.
+If false, comparisons between strings/lists will be not case sensitive.
+It's only disabled when used with `"searchMethod": "fnmatch"`.

 ## defaceTpl